aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-item-encryptor.md

 DynamoDB Items to be decrypted or encrypted are stored or intended to be stored.

-This name MUST be a UTF-8 encoded string.
+This Table Name MUST be a valid DynamoDB Table Name.

 ### DynamoDB Partition Key Name

-The DynamoDB Partition Key Name is the attribute name of the partiton key of the DynamoDB Table identified by the [input DynamoDB Table Name](#dynamodb-table-name).
+The DynamoDB Partition Key Name is the attribute name of the partition key of the DynamoDB Table identified by the [input DynamoDB Table Name](#dynamodb-table-name).

-This name MUST be a UTF-8 encoded string.
+This Partition Key Name MUST be a valid DynamoDB Key Schema Attribute Name

 ### DynamoDB Sort Key Name

 The DynamoDB Sort Key Name is the attribute name of the sort key of the DynamoDB Table identified by the [input DynamoDB Table Name](#dynamodb-table-name).

-This name MUST be a UTF-8 encoded string.
+This Sort Key Name MUST be a valid DynamoDB Key Schema Attribute Name

 ### Attribute Actions

-Attribute Actions is a map of attribute names to [Crypto Actions](../structured-encryption/structures.md#crypto-action) that describes what Crypto Action MUST apply to a particular attribute (if it exists) during encryption.
+Attribute Actions is a map of attribute names to [Crypto Actions](../structured-encryption/structures.md#crypto-action) that describes what Crypto Action applies to a particular attribute (if it exists) during encryption.

 The [SIGN_ONLY](../structured-encryption/structures.md#signonly) Crypto Action